Annie Rose Briggs: Authority

 "The blue-eyed, gray-haired pioneer has become an authority on Castaic history, not only because of her lifelong residence in the area, but because of personal interest in searching out early-day lore, especially that dealing with a certain, almost legendary, gold mine of fabulous value."

 The California Mining Journal in May 1963 attested to the mine's richness: "This monster gold bearing vein was 60% gold."
 Howard Clark summed up by saying: "Much convincing evidence exists to indicate that the Padre is American mining's richest sleeper".
 Howard D. Clark, was a well-known author of books on the subject of lost mines in the 1940s.

 Life-long search

 Annie lived and breathed gold mining and recovery for her entire adult life and was clearly very passionate about her endeavors.

 "Sometimes a lost mine is eventually found.
 Only last year the Lost Padre, also known as the Lost Horse, was rediscovered by Annie L. Rose, who had looked for it since early in the century."
 Despite repeated claims in newspaper articles since 1915 of her locating the lost mine, there is no evidence that Annie Rose Briggs ever found any such mine.

 Death

-Annie Rose Briggs passed away at age 88 in January 1972.
+Annie Rose Briggs died at age 88 in January 1972.
 She was considered a legend in her own lifetime.